Satarasiel/ironhack-projects/final-project/your-project/README.md

 ## Project Description
 My goal for this project was to build a model that would be able to gauge whether a review is positive or negative, based on over 200 000 user comments' that reviewed a certain game.

-Approach: a lot of data cleaning and pre-processing in order to be able to use natural language processing to train my model to better understand these reviews and output a good result.
+The approach I used consisted of a lot of data cleaning and pre-processing in order to be able to use natural language processing to train my model to better understand these reviews and output a good result.

-Write a short description of your project: 3-5 sentences about what your project is about, why you chose this topic (if relevant), and what you are trying to show.

 ## Hypotheses / Questions
 * What data/business/research/personal question you would like to answer?